 Today, I charge what the market will bear.
 I sell on value, and engage with those who appreciate what I provide.
 If someone wants to shop me around, or views me as merely a debit on a balance sheet, then we are not a good fit.
 Time is my only inventory, and I know how much of it I need to develop the profile content and dispense the underlying brand strategy.
 I am a drop in the bucket compared to what my clients can potentially achieve as a result of our work together.

 Nowadays, people who inquire into my services realize that they can no longer be cavalier with their personal brands.
 They see LinkedIn as a vital cog in the marketing machine and need me to get them in gear.
 Stylistically, I have my own thoughts as to how a LinkedIn profile should be fashioned.
 That, I have discovered, is the take that my clients want.
 They would rather I not pass off the project to a less-experienced writer, or farm it out to a firm in Bangalore.

 Knowing that there will be no shortage of profiles to write in the coming years, I continually up-level my craft and aspire to build even greater value into the work.
 There may come a time when I revisit the idea of bringing in other LinkedIn profile writers, perhaps even partner with a seasoned business developer.
-In the interim, I will tailor my service offerings to meet the needs of opportunity-oriented professionals who wish to explore the revenue-generating potential of LinkedIn.
+In the interim, I will tailor my service offerings to meet the needs of opportunity-oriented professionals who commit to a more thorough exploration of LinkedIn’s revenue-generating potential.

 ♦ On a platform where professionals are vetted for business or career opportunities, a stellar LinkedIn profile can be a difference maker.
 Yet most people lack the time, objectivity, or inclination to render themselves in the best possible light.
 They feel that it is simply too laborious, that they are too close to the subject, or that they can’t string two sentences together.
 They need a LinkedIn profile writer.